 Your roof takes the first hit during those heavy downpours and constant drizzles.
 With time, it may develop cracks making way for the water to start dribbling inside.
 That is why it is extremely important that you do a thorough inspection of your roof before the onset of the monsoon and fix all cracks and chinks present on it.
 You can also call in for professionals for doing a rainfall coating on the roof to successfully prevent the water from oozing in.

 Any sort of damaged fittings, broken switches, and loose wires increases the chances of sparking.
 This can cause shocks not just to you, but to your young kids and pets playing around it.
 So, to avoid such instances install new mounting boxes to cover up the exposed wires.
 Also, call for an expert electrician to examine carefully the electrical panel and connections and replace the damaged cords (if any) at the earliest.

 Repair Doors and Windows

-Doors and windows are the main sources of rainwater seeping in the house.
+Doors and windows are the main sources of rainwater seeping into the house.
 Especially the ones made of wood that tend to swell up during these months becoming a huge task for the homeowners to open and close them.
-That is why experts recommend that you fix a rubber lining between their slidings and seal any unwanted gaps to obstruct the water flow inside.
+That is why experts can recommend that you fix a rubber lining between their slidings and seal any unwanted gaps to obstruct the water flow inside.
 In case, the existing doors and windows seem extremely worn out or drafty, consider replacing them.

 Keep an Eye on Mold Formation

-Another problem that comes along the heavy rains is the growth of mold.
+Another problem that comes along with the heavy rains is the growth of mold.
 It is a type of fungus that invades the indoor environment and spreads quickly in humid areas.
 The scariest part is mold spores are not visible to the naked eye and you don’t get to know about its presence until it does all the harm.
 That is why it becomes important that you contact a mold specialist from time to time to save your health and house from deteriorating.